-Dr. Diab is an external reviewer for the Oman Accreditation Council charged with assisting in the development of the Omani higher education sector through institutional quality audits and accreditation processes.
-In addition to serving on the advisory/editorial board of three journals, he served (2001-2005) as the Associate Editor of the SIMULATION Journal, Transactions of The Society for Modeling and Simulation International, USA, and as the Associate Editor (2008-2010) of the Journal of Defense Modeling and Simulation.
-During June 2005 – September 2006, he was a member of the Scientific Research Council of the Sultanate of Oman.
-Professor Diab received 20 international and regional awards including the Fulbright research award (1988), and the 1992 Young Arab Scientists Shuman prize in Engineering.
-He is a Founding Member of the first Arab Computer Society established in 2001 as well as the Founding Member of the IEEE Student Branch at AUB in 1997.
-Professor Diab is a Fellow in the IET and the IEAust, as well as a Senior Member of the IEEE.
+I am an external reviewer for the Oman Accreditation Council charged with assisting in the development of the Omani higher education sector through institutional quality audits and accreditation processes.
+In addition to serving on the advisory/editorial board of three journals, I served as the Associate Editor (2001-2005) of the SIMULATION Journal, Transactions of The Society for Modeling and Simulation International, USA, and as the Associate Editor (2008-2010) of the Journal of Defense Modeling and Simulation.
+During June 2005 – September 2006, I was a member of the Scientific Research Council of the Sultanate of Oman.
+Moreover, I received over 20 international and regional awards including the Fulbright research award (1988), and the 1992 Young Arab Scientists Shuman prize in Engineering.
+Additionally, I am a Founding Member of the first Arab Computer Society established in 2001 as well as the Founding Member of the IEEE Student Branch at AUB in 1997.
+Furthermore, I am a Fellow in the IET (UK) and the IEAust (Australia), as well as a Senior Member of the IEEE (USA).
+I am also an honorary member of the Advisory Board in several international biographical organizations and have received over 80 invited international honors including Who’s Who in the World and Who’s Who in Science and Engineering.

-He is an honorary member of the Advisory Board in several international biographical organizations and has received over 77 invited international honors including Who’s Who in the World and Who’s Who in Science and Engineering.
-Professor Diab served as the Chairman of the Department of Electrical and Computer Engineering (600 students) at the American University of Beirut during 1998-2001.
-During 1986 – 2004, he has served on 76 committees inside (37) and outside (39) AUB including Task-Team-1 (Mission, Goals, & objectives) of the accreditation team for AUB institutional accreditation by the Commission on Higher Education (CHE) of the Middle States Association of Colleges and Schools (MSACS) as well as co-chair of the re-accreditation Working Group #7 (General Education and Related Educational Activities) Committee which is part of the re-accreditation team.
+I served as the Chairman of the Department of Electrical and Computer Engineering (600 students) at the American University of Beirut during 1998-2001.
+During 1986 – 2004, I served on 76 committees inside (37) and outside (39) AUB including Task-Team-1 (Mission, Goals, & objectives) of the accreditation team for AUB institutional accreditation by the Commission on Higher Education (CHE) of the Middle States Association of Colleges and Schools (MSACS) as well as co-chair of the re-accreditation Working Group #7 (General Education and Related Educational Activities) Committee which was part of the reaccreditation team.
+Furthermore, I was seconded by AUB to serve as Founding President of Dhofar University (DU) and Founding Dean of the College of Engineering at DU, Salalah, Oman (August 2004 – September 2006).
+I was a member of the Board of Trustees of Dhofar University during 2004-2013.
+Effective October 2006, I was appointed as Vice President for Regional External Programs (REP) at AUB.

-On June 13, 2011, he was appointed as Minister of Education and Higher Education (MEHE) in the new Lebanese Cabinet to take over the largest ministry in Lebanon.
-MEHE is composed of major directorates and offices including Directorate of Education, Directorate of Higher Education, Directorate of Vocational and Technical Education (VTE), Directorate of Central Administration, Education Center for Research & Development, Education Sector Development Secretariat, etc. MEHE included over 55,000 employees across the country and controls or oversees around 3,000 schools, 50 higher education institutions, and 450 VTE institutes in both the public and private sectors culminating in over 1.3 million students.
 During 2011-2013, an unprecedented number of accomplishments in MEHE were achieved, many of which for the first time in the history of MEHE.
 All these achievements have been recorded in the book (written in Arabic) entitled: “Towards Modernization: Rescue Plan, Projects and Achievements of the Ministry of Education and Higher Education 2011-2013”.
 This included for the first time in the history of Lebanon the following: producing an ICT in Education Strategic Plan (pp, 369-378), a new law for K-9 compulsory education (p 498) and free textbooks (pp. 475-476), compulsory community service to high school students culminating in 1 million hours of community service per year, major progress in vocational and technical education (pp. 596-600), and an award that the Government of Lebanon was the winner of the GSMA 2014 Connected Government Award which was the result of the Lebanese Ministries of Telecommunications and Education & Higher Education actively encouraging the innovative use of mobile technologies that deliver long-term and sustainable socio-economic benefit and wellbeing for their citizens.